GetStream/stream-video-js/packages/angular-sdk/README.md

 ## Running

-Run the application `yarn start:angular` - this will start the SDK package in watch mode, and run the sample application also in watch mode (you can call this from the repositorty root (`../`))
+Run the application `yarn start:angular` - this will start the SDK package in watch mode, and run the sample application also in watch mode (you can call this from the repository root (`../`))

-You can override the default config params in `projects/sample-app/src/environments/environment.ts`
+You can override the default config-params in `projects/sample-app/src/environments/environment.ts`

 Navigate to `localhost:4200?callid=<call-id>` to join an existing call